support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-The angry Laksmana has reached the gate of Kishkindha, where he is welcomed by Angada, Bali Laksmana, still at the gates of Kiskindha, is welcomed by Sugriva Sugriva and his allies have come to Bali Malavi Ragini, from a Ragamala series, c.
-1695 Manthara descends from above and goes into Kaikeyi A Heroine and Her Paramour: Malavi Ragini, from a Ragamala A page from a Rasikapriya series, c.
+The angry Laksmana has reached the gate of Kishkindha, where he is welcomed by Angada, Bali Laksmana, still at the gates of Kiskindha, is welcomed by Sugriva Rama Returns to Ayodhya and Plans the Rajasuya Sacrifice, but Bharata Dissuades Him Sugriva and his allies have come to Bali Malavi Ragini, from a Ragamala series, c.
+1695 Manthara descends from above and goes into Kaikeyi King Dasaratha and his queens welcome Rishyasringa and Shanta Ravana seeks Bali and learns he is at the southern ocean A page from a Rasikapriya series, c.
 1660 In the throne room at Ayodhya, King Dasaratha is seated with his four sons, his minister Sumantra and his chief priest Vasistha.
-Yudhajit, Queen Kaikeyi Back outside the palace of Kiskindha Rati, the Goddess of Erotic Love, Takes Aim at Krishna, from a Rasikapriya Still desperately searching for Sita in the mountainous wilderness, the monkeys find the entrance to an enticing cave.
-On the left, in a separate panel, the monkeys cavort in a flowering tree outside the small entrance to the cave Patamanjari Ragini, Page from a Dispersed Ragamala Series, Early 18th Century Desavarari Ragini, from a Ragamala Series: A Lady and Two Attendants in a Bower The Lord Krishna in the Golden City Laksmana enters Sugriva A Royal Woman in a Pavilion: Desavarari Ragini of Dipak, from a Ragamala Lovers in a palace scene Kaikeyi is first seen on the left sleeping dishevelled, as in the previous picture, and then rises from her bed to persuade her husband to grant her the two boons that Dasaratha had earlier promised her.
-On the right, Dasaratha is firs Forlorn lady with maids, illustrating the musical mode Patamanjari Ragini, 1695-1700 The Birth of Krishna, from a Sursagar of Surdas Maharaja of Kotah Listening to Music and Watching Dancers A Feast for the Gods Kama Aims His Bow at Radha: Page From a Dispersed Gita Govinda Loves of Krishna Raga Dipak, Page from a Jaipur Ragamala Set Gods, Rishis, and Demons at the Feast of Rama’s Birth, from a Ramayana Praudha Dhiradhira Nayika, from an Illustrated Rasikapriya of Keshavadas (1555-1617) The Birth of Krishna, from a Sursagar of Surdas, c.
-1700 The Lord Krishna in the Golden City Scenes from the Birth of Rama
+Yudhajit, Queen Kaikeyi Rama and Sita Relax in the Ashoka Grove, Enjoying Wine and Music, Surrounded by the Lush Garden Shatrughna Receives Rama Back outside the palace of Kiskindha Hanuman is captured by Ravana, humiliated, but escapes and sets fire to the city with his blazing tail.
+1653 Hanuman Observes the Main Square of Lanka from the Bazaar Roof, Then Moves to the Summit of Ravana Rama learns from an ascetic that he can ascend to the gods, agreeing to a private conversation with him Sukesha gains sovereignty over the rakshasas through penance and is shown with his family Still desperately searching for Sita in the mountainous wilderness, the monkeys find the entrance to an enticing cave.
+On the left, in a separate panel, the monkeys cavort in a flowering tree outside the small entrance to the cave Patamanjari Ragini, Page from a Dispersed Ragamala Series, Early 18th Century Rama wakes to praises, bathes, and sits in his throne room, where everyone pays homage to him Ravana meets Bali in a palace guarded by Vishnu, who vanishes, sparing him for now Desavarari Ragini, from a Ragamala Series: A Lady and Two Attendants in a Bower The Lord Krishna in the Golden City Laksmana enters Sugriva Lovers in a palace scene Kaikeyi is first seen on the left sleeping dishevelled, as in the previous picture, and then rises from her bed to persuade her husband to grant her the two boons that Dasaratha had earlier promised her.
+On the right, Dasaratha is firs Forlorn lady with maids, illustrating the musical mode Patamanjari Ragini, 1695-1700 The Birth of King Dasaratha Rama, after hearing rumors from his courtiers, asks his brothers to take Sita and leave her at Valmiki

 Show more similar artworks